-On December 8, 2004, the Malaysian-flagged freighter Selendang Ayu, carrying 66,000 tons of soybeans and more than 500,000 gallons of fuel grounded and split in two off Makushin Bay.
-More than 300,000 gallons of heavy fuel oil leaked, much of it washing ashore on beaches of Makushin Bay and Skan Bay.
+On December 8, 2004, the Malaysian-flagged freighter Selendang Ayu, carrying 66,000 tons of soybeans and more than 500,000 gallons of fuel went aground and split in two off Makushin Bay after its engine failed.
+Six crew members died when a U.S. Coast Guard rescue helicopter was engulfed by a breaking wave.
+Ultimately, 350,000 gallons (1,300,000 L) of bunker and diesel oil spilled, much of it washing ashore on 86 miles (139 km) of beaches in Makushin Bay and Skan Bay.
+This resulted in the death of thousands of birds, an unknown number of marine mammals, and the contamination of commercial fish grounds.
 Read more here and here.
 Explore more of Cathedral Rocks and Makushin Bay here: